2002 Atlantic hurricane season: Tropical Storm Hanna

 In early September, a tropical wave merged with a trough of low pressure in the Gulf of Mexico and spawned a low-pressure system.
-Convection steadily deepened on September 11 east of the upper-level low and the surface low; it was classified as Tropical Depression Nine the next day.
-The disorganized storm moved westward, then northward, where it strengthened into Tropical Storm Hanna later that day.
-After reaching a peak with winds of 60 mph, it made two landfalls on the Gulf Coast, eventually dissipating on September 15 over Georgia.
+Convection steadily deepened on September 11 east of the upper-level low and the surface low; it was classified as Tropical Depression Nine the next day roughly 290 mi south of Pensacola, Florida.
+The disorganized storm moved westward, then northward, where it strengthened into Tropical Storm Hanna later on September 12.
+After reaching a peak with winds of 60 mph (95 km/h) and a minimum pressure of 1001 mbar on September 14, Hanna made two landfalls on the Gulf Coast, first over far eastern Louisiana and then just west of the Mississippi-Alabama state line.
+Hanna weakened to a tropical depression late that day and then dissipated over Georgia on September 15.

 Because most of the associated convective activity was east of the center of circulation, minimal damage was reported in Louisiana and Mississippi.
 To the east on Dauphin Island, Alabama, the storm caused coastal flooding which closed roads and forced the evacuation of residents.
 Portions of Florida received high wind gusts, heavy rainfall, and strong surf that resulted in the deaths of three swimmers.
 Throughout the state, 20,000 homes lost electricity.
 The heavy rainfall progressed into Georgia, where significant flooding occurred.
 Crop damage was extensive, and over 300 structures were damaged by the flooding.
-Overall, Hanna caused a total of about $20 million (2002 USD) in damage and three fatalities.
+Overall, Hanna caused a total of about $20 million in damage and three fatalities.